usize/resume/README.md

 #### Traffic Platform PE : remote / Greater Seattle Area

   * Building tools to aid in root cause analysis for failures in Meta's in house content delivery network.
-  * Improving a correlation engine (system that synthesizes signals from many disparate sources beyond what simple charts allow for) critical to the maintenance of Meta's network infrastructure.
+  * Improving a correlation engine critical to the maintenance of Meta's network infrastructure.

 ### 2021-2022 [Twitter](https://twitter.com)
 #### Core Infrastructure Services SRE : remote